microsoft/vscode-docs/docs/editor/settings-sync.md

 ## Switching Accounts

-If at any time you decide you want to sync your data to a different account, you can turn off and turn on sync again with different account.
+If at any time you want to sync your data to a different account, you can turn off and turn on Settings Sync again with different account.

 ## Restoring data